Candlestick Patterns – Complete Guide to Bearish and Bullish Candlesticks

 To become a seasoned trader, you need to have hours of “screen time” with a real account to get familiarized with this sensation of dealing with adrenaline in your bloodstream.

-Regardless how good you get or how profitable you become with a demo account, unless you have risked real money and went through the roller coaster ride of dealing with losing or making money in the market, you have not really experienced what it feels like to trade.
+Regardless of how good you get or how profitable you become with a demo account unless you have risked real money and went through the roller coaster ride of dealing with losing or making money in the market, you have not really experienced what it feels like to trade.

 At the end of the day, trading is a game of psychology where the market tests how emotionally stable and resilient you are.
 Hence, emotional stability and discipline are what separate the profitable traders from the amateurs.
 This is why only a tiny fraction of traders end up earning all the profits in the market and the majority loses in the long run.

 You will never learn to trade properly unless you have accepted the fact that trading involves accepting losses, if not embracing it.
 All trading systems, regardless of how accurate they are, will make some losses.
 The way to become a profitable trader is thinking in terms of statistics where you will place ten trades with exactly the same criteria.
 Maybe the majority of them will be profitable while you will end up losing a few.
 But, in the long run, your system will emerge as a profitable one.

 Unfortunately, paper trading will never prepare you for the real world of trading as demo accounts lack the emotional connection between your capital and your capability to tolerate risk.